n0tv1cky/n0tv1cky-blog/scripts/README.md

 ## Files
 - `update-prod.sh`: The main script that performs the update.
 - `update-prod.log`: Log file where script output is appended.
 On success, only a timestamp and "Build succeeded" is logged.
 On failure, full build logs are stored for debugging.
+All timestamps are in IST (Indian Standard Time).

 ## Git Authentication Setup